kwaldenphd/bits-bytes/README.md

 As you read in Petzold this week, bits are the smallest unit of storage in a binary system - that is, the smallest unit of information processed by a computer.
 Information is stored as 0 or 1.
 You are probably more familiar with the term Byte – a group of 8 bits.

-Kilobyte KB = 1,000 Bytes
+- Kilobyte KB = 1,000 Bytes
-Megabyte MB = 1 million Bytes
+- Megabyte MB = 1 million Bytes
-Gigabyte GB = 1 billion Bytes
+- Gigabyte GB = 1 billion Bytes
-Terabyte TB = 1 trillion Bytes
+- Terabyte TB = 1 trillion Bytes

-1. One bit gives us two patterns: `1 and 0`.
+  a.
+One bit gives us two patterns: `1 and 0`.

-2. 2 bits allow for four patterns: `00, 11, 01, 10`.
+  b.
+2 bits allow for four patterns: `00, 11, 01, 10`.

-3. Every time we add one bit to the length of our bitstring, we double the number of available patterns.
+  c.
+Every time we add one bit to the length of our bitstring, we double the number of available patterns.

-4. So, 8 bits or 1 Byte provides a means for representing 256 different patterns, as illustrated in this chart:
+  d.
+So, 8 bits or 1 Byte provides a means for representing 256 different patterns, as illustrated in this chart:

-1 bit – 2 patterns (21)
+- 1 bit – 2 patterns (21)
-2 bits – 4 (22)
+- 2 bits – 4 (22)
-3 bits – 8 (23)
+- 3 bits – 8 (23)
-4 bits – 16 (24)
+- 4 bits – 16 (24)
-5 bits – 32 (25)
+- 5 bits – 32 (25)
-6 bits – 64 (26)
+- 6 bits – 64 (26)
-7 bits – 128 (27)
+- 7 bits – 128 (27)
-8 bits – 256 (28)
+- 8 bits – 256 (28)
-n bits -  2n patterns
+- n bits -  2n patterns

 ## Representing Numbers in Bytes